Entick v Carrington

 Entick v Carrington [1765] EWHC KB J98 is a leading case in English law and UK constitutional law establishing the civil liberties of individuals and limiting the scope of executive power.
 The case has also been influential in other common law jurisdictions and was an important motivation for the Fourth Amendment to the United States Constitution.
-It is famous for the dictum of Lord Camden: "If it is law, it will be found in our books.
-If it not to be found there, it is not law."
+It is famous for the dictum of Lord Camden: "If it is law, it will be found in our books."